iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 Once sockets that have received data has been selected, a for loop on them to apply the usual reception and answering code allows for each client to send their inputs and receive the new state of the game.

-Finally, don't forget to close every socket before completely closing the server, including the MAINSOCKET.
+Finally, don't forget to close **every socket** before completely closing the server, including the MAINSOCKET.
-When a client disconnects, its socket can be closed as well and its port can be add back in the available ports list:
+When a client disconnects, its [socket can be closed](https://github.com/iScsc/Haunted-Chronicles/blob/eff735a3cd78b7b9f908d8238945b58e7827e43b/server.py#L967) as well and its port can be add back in the available ports list:
 ```py
 availablePorts.append(port)
 sock.close()
 ```

+Same as before, you can find the whole server code [here](https://github.com/iScsc/Haunted-Chronicles/blob/main/server.py) but a huge part of the code is dedicated to shadow computations and messages processing.
+These main aspects were not explained here since it was not the original goal of the article.

 ## Future Improvements to do...
 To keep on improving the performances of the online system, we worked on a thread based system in which both clients and the server would have one thread to listen for messages, and one thread to send their messages.
 In this scenario, the server sends automatically every few milliseconds the current state of the game to every clients connected to the server, while each client sends their input continuously.